-The School of Engineering & Comupter Science and the College of Arts & Sciences have between 10 and 15 faculty conducting research in this important area.
+Baylor's School of Engineering & Computer Science and the College of Arts & Sciences have between 10 and 15 faculty conducting research in this important area.
 This initiative aims to double the number of faculty in materials research and to move Baylor University toward recognition as an R1 institution.
 Funding for this initiative will provide endowed chairs, endowed professorships, postdoctoral fellowships, and graduate fellowships.
-Faculty in the Departments of Chemistry and Biochemistry; Electrical and Computer Engineering; Mechanical Engineering; and Physics will form interdisciplinary materials research teams.
+Faculty in the Baylor departments of Chemistry & Biochemistry; Electrical & Computer Engineering; Mechanical Engineering; and Physics will form interdisciplinary materials research teams.
 These faculty hires represent the resources necessary to attract and retain top faculty, enhance student recruiting and mentoring, and bring scholarly prestige and financial stability to the program.
-In addition, other Science departments may partner with these research teams according to their areas of specialty, from biology, geosciences, environmental science, mathematics, and statistical science.
+In addition, other science departments may partner with these research teams according to their areas of specialty, from biology, geosciences, environmental science, mathematics, and statistical science.

-Funds dedicated to this initiative will replace TEM in the CMI, as stated in the Cancer Collaborative initiative.
+Funds dedicated to this initiative will replace transmission electron microscope (TEM) in the Center for Microscopy and Imaging (CMI), as stated in the Cancer Collaborative initiative.
 Updated TEM instrumentation will enable ultrastructural analysis of chemical composition and 3D reconstruction of nanoparticles, composite/polymer materials, and biological structures, including proteins.

 Goal 1: Implement the Materials Science Initiative.